neuralmagic/deepsparse/src/deepsparse/server/README.md

 import numpy
 import requests

-class PipelineClient:
+class MultiPipelineClient:
     """
-    Client object for making requests to the example DeepSparse BERT inference server
+    Client object for making requests to the example DeepSparse inference server with multiple models

     :param alias: model alias of FastAPI route
     :param address: IP address of the server, default is 0.0.0.0